 The droneship is fitted with cameras, sensors and other measuring equipment to allow SpaceX to record and gather data on the landings.
 On a number of occasions, it has been shown that the cameras can be remotely adjusted and moved during landings to provide a better perspective.

 Of Course I Still Love You is fitted with two satellite antennas for the uplink of data and for communication with the incoming booster.
 A common problem experienced during SpaceX webcasts is the video connection to the droneship cutting out during the landing.
 This occurs because vibrations created by the landing booster violently shake the droneship, temporarily breaking the connection and up-link to the satellite.
 This video explains more.

 A robot, officially named the Falcon 9 Securing Robot, but universally known as Octagrabber lives on the droneship and is deployed shortly after a booster landing.
-The robot is remotely driven from it’s blast-proof shelter and positioned underneath the Falcon 9.
-Four arms then raise up and latch onto the Falcon 9 Octaweb, securing the booster.
+The robot is remotely driven from its blast-proof shelter and positioned underneath the Falcon 9.
+Four arms then raise up and latch onto the Falcon 9 octaweb, securing the booster for transit.

 OCISLY is equipped with remotely-operated firefighting hoses that can quickly deluge the droneship in water in the event of an explosion or fire caused by a failed landing.

 SpaceX droneships are not designed to autonomously move themselves over long distances.
 Instead, a tugboat is used to tow the droneship to the target position offshore in the Atlantic Ocean.
 The exact position of the droneship is dependant on mission requirements.

 Boosters used on Starlink and geostationary transfer orbit missions typically land between 600 – 675 km downrange.
 The furthest droneship position was 1239 km downrange, set during the STP-2 Falcon Heavy mission in June 2019.